primefaces/primefaces/docs/12_0_0/core/elFunctions.md

 resolveFirstComponentWithId(String id, UIComponent source) | Returns the first UIComponent with the same id (not clientId!) as the requested id.
 This method ignores any algorithm or NamingContainers. escapeJavaScriptVarName(String str) | Escapes a string for a JS var name (e.g. ':' in a clientId).
-This is useful if you need to use a clientId in the `name` of a `p:remoteCommand`. language() | Gets the current ISO 639-1 Language Code from current Locale so 'pt_BR' becomes 'pt'.
+This is useful if you need to use a clientId in the `name` of a `p:remoteCommand`. language() | Gets the current ISO 639-1 Language Code from current Locale so 'pt_BR' becomes 'pt'. dynamicColumnValue(UIComponent component) | Gets the value of the current column.
+This is only required when `p:columns` and `field` is used with a nested expression like `user.name`. dynamicColumnValueAsString(UIComponent component) | Gets the value of the current column converted to string.
+This is only required when `p:columns` and `field` is used with a nested expression like `user.name`.

 ### resolveClientId